As you may know, sugar is the biggest enemy that we have in our diet.

 Many studies suggest that too much sugar can contribute to various diseases including type 2 diabetes, obesity and heart disease.

-At first, I would like to mention that there are different types of sugar.
+To start, I would like to mention that there are different types of sugar.

 Foods such as vegetables and fruits do contain natural sugars